 Looking back over the past festival, director Rutger Wolfson said: 'IFFR 2012 had a characteristic, albeit slightly smaller programme of strong, distinctive films in the Tiger Awards Competition

 , as well as the Bright Future

 'The Chinese documentaries by Ai Weiwei and others in the Hidden Histories

 programme; the Syrian and Egyptian works shown in the Power Cut

 programme and the exuberant Mouth of Garbage

-films led to much discussion among visitors to the festival.
-Discussions via social media and reporting on this spread far beyond the borders of the Netherlands.
+films led to much discussion among visitors of the festival.
+Discussions via social media and reporting on this spread far beyond the borders of the Netherlands.'